 Student Support Advisors can also provide advice to students ahead of them making such requests.

-If you have a disability or health condition, this includes mental health issues, you may be eligible to register with Disability Services for additional help and support.
+If you have a disability or health condition, this includes mental health issues, you may be eligible to register with Student Accessibility and Inclusion (SA&I) for additional help and support.